propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 ![Builds](/images/documentation/cookbook-test-suite-builds.png)

-Following scripts are used to start phpunit in our build server.
+The following scripts are used to start phpunit in our build server.

 ```
 tests/bin/